 If I am re-elected, I plan to take legislative action to rectify this situation.
 At the very least GMP must be prevented from taking more money from us under the guise of returning it.
 At best, they will be required to return the $21 million value directly to ratepayers despite the PSB order.

 GMP is moving ahead with the installation of wireless Smart Meters.
-Citizens can opt out of this system at no
+Citizens can opt out of this system at no charge, whether they have safety, health, or privacy concerns.

 The "Smart Grid" electrical distribution system holds the promise of efficiency.
 However, GMP might have realized much of this with a version of Smart Meters using the electrical lines.
 The wireless version uses radio frequencies, and they are subject to computer hacking just like cell phone or wi fi transmissions.
 GMP probably cannot make these transmissions totally secure.
 In fact, a company that makes the software to keep the systems secure was just itself hacked into.
 At some point it might be possible for someone to hack into the system and interfere with your account: they might even be able to turn off your electricity.